nickanderson/CFengine3-Style-Guide/source/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 The any class-expression is special in that it is not syntatically required
 within a promise-type.
 Promisers defined directly under a promise-type are
 defauted to the special any class.
-This is conveniant but causes readability
+This is conveniant but can cause readability
 issues.

 To improve readability by aligning all class-expressions within a type, the